-Pecard Horse Tack Care products are made to clean, condition, and protect saddles, bridles, reins, harnesses, and all equestrian leather.
-Our leather dressing and harness oil restore flexibility, prevent cracking, and protect against sweat, rain, and dirt.
-Trusted by riders, trainers, and equestrians for generations, Pecard helps extend the life of your tack while keeping it strong, supple, and ready for the ride.
+Shop Pecard Leather Care for premium horse tack products that clean, condition, and protect saddles, bridles, reins, harnesses, and all equestrian leather.
+Our trusted leather dressing and harness oil restore flexibility, prevent cracking, and protect against sweat, rain, and dirt.
+Trusted by riders, trainers, and equestrians, our saddle cleaning kit helps extend the life of your tack while keeping it strong, supple, and ready for the ride.
+With our leather care solutions, your gear stays in top condition, ensuring long-lasting durability and performance for years to come.

 Frequently Asked Questions